 The electoral process can also create a larger mandate to give the president more credibility; for example, President Obama received 51.3% of the popular vote in 2012 but 61.7% of the electoral votes.

 In 227 years, the winner of the popular vote has lost the electoral vote only six times.
 This proves the system is working.Read More

 The Electoral College gives too much power to swing states and allows the presidential election to be decided by a handful of states.

 The two main political parties can count on winning the electoral votes in certain states, such as California for the Democratic Party and Indiana for the Republican Party, without worrying about the actual popular vote totals.
 Because of the Electoral College, presidential candidates only need to pay attention to a limited number of states that can swing one way or the other.

-There are over 300 million people in the United States, but just 538 people decide who will be president.
+There are over an estimated 332 million people in the United States, with population estimates predicting almost 342 million by 2024, the next presidential election.
+But just 538 people decide who will be president; that’s about 0.000156% of the population deciding the president.
 In 2016, Hillary Clinton won the popular vote by more than one million votes, yet still lost the election on electoral votes.

 1. Should the Electoral College be abolished?
 Why or why not?

 2. Should the Electoral College be modified?
 How and why?
 Or why not?